gabrielequatrana/sdcc/README.md

     -d                maximum random delay to forwarding messages -v                enable some verbosity
-    -vv               enable full verbosity (add debug information about delay) -c                remove containers and images after the execution -t {1,2,3}        run one of the available tests
+    -vv               enable full verbosity (add debug information about delay) -t {1,2,3}        run one of the available tests
 ```